mhrdini/reshiito/docs/python.md

 └── packages
     ├── ocr_core 👈
     │   ├── pyproject.toml
-    │   └── ocr_core 👈 supported by its own services, strategies, schemas (Python)
+    │   └── ocr_core 👈 ⚠️ it needs to have an inner folder
     │       ├── schemas_submodule_1
     │       │   └── schemas.py                                (3)
     │       └── schemas_submodule_2